-The next receipt date for applications is October 3, 2017.
-Applicants can be graduate students considering postdoctoral research opportunities or postdoctoral fellows with no more than two years of postdoctoral research experience by the time of appointment to the PRAT program (late summer 2018).
+Graduate students considering postdoctoral research opportunities at NIH, or current NIH Intramural Research Training Award postdoctoral fellows who started no earlier than June 1, 2019, are eligible to apply.
 All applications require connecting with an investigator in the NIH IRP in advance of writing the application.

-To attend the webinar, join the Skype meeting shortly before 12:00 p.m.
-EDT and enter the conference ID 8368072.
-You can also attend by phone by calling 301-480-4255.
-Slides will be posted on the PRAT website following the event.
+To access the webinar, visit the WebEx meeting page and enter the meeting number (access code) 126 419 4975 and the password PRAT.
+You can also attend by phone by calling 1-650-479-3208 and entering the meeting number.
+Slides will be posted on the PRAT webpage following the event.

 We look forward to talking with you about the PRAT Program.